kieranknowles1/nixcfg/readme.md

 ## Essential Resources

-The following resources were essential in setting up this repository.
+The following resources were essential in setting up this repository and served as frequent references.
+Other resources used are linked as-and-when they were used.

+- [Isaac Elliott's Blog on mkDerivation](https://blog.ielliott.io/nix-docs/mkDerivation.html) - A great explanation of `mkDerivation`.
 - [Noogle](https://noogle.dev/) - A search engine for NixOS functions.
-- [IE's Blog on mkDerivation](https://blog.ielliott.io/nix-docs/mkDerivation.html) - A great explanation of `mkDerivation`.
+- [Vimjoyer](https://www.youtube.com/@vimjoyer) - A great resource for NixOS.
+Introduces many important concepts, tools, and all around was my go-to for learning NixOS.

 ## Todo List